 A randomized controlled study published in the Pain Physician Journal found that “All treatments were effective in reducing pain scores by at least 40%.
 However, a significant improvement in pain was observed only in the ketamine alone group compared with both the methadone or methadone/ketamine groups.”

 In a research paper published in the February 2017 issue of Anesthesia and Analgesia, Dr. Dermot Maher from the Division of Pain Medicine, Massachusetts General Hospital, Harvard School of Medicine says, “Careful examination of the published literature suggests that ketamine infusions can be useful to treat neuropathic pain and that certain characteristics of ketamine infusions may be associated with better clinical outcomes.”

 Dr. Maher and his team studied ketamine infusion therapy as a possible treatment option for people dealing with complex regional pain syndrome (CRPS), postherpetic neuralgia, traumatic spinal cord injury, phantom limb pain, and other neuropathic pain conditions.

 Could Ketamine Be The Answer To Help End Your Chronic Pain?

 Pain affects each person dealing with neuropathy differently.
 Chronic neuropathy results in various psychological and physical manifestations including depression, fatigue, and anxiety.
 Ketamine is showing great promise as a successful treatment option to help relieve the symptoms and side effects of neuropathic pain.

 The caring staff at Pacific Ketamine Institute of Los Angeles is here to help you.
-Contact us today for you free consultation and find out more about how Ketamine Therapy for Chronic neuropathy treatment can help you.
-Give us a call at (424) 359-1488.
+Contact the Pacific Ketamine Institute today to see if you are nearby our Beverly Hills clinic to get a free consultation and get the help you need and improve the quality of your life: (424) 359-1488.